vmware/terraform-provider-avi/website/docs/r/avi_geodb.html.markdown

 The following arguments are supported:

 * `name` - (Required) Geo database name.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `description` - (Optional) Description.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `files` - (Optional) Geo database files.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `is_federated` - (Optional) This field indicates that this object is replicated across gslb federation.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `mappings` - (Optional) Custom mappings of geo values.
 All mappings which start with the prefix 'system-' (any case) are reserved for system default objects and may be overwritten.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.
 * `tenant_ref` - (Optional) Tenant that this object belongs to.
 It is a reference to an object of type tenant.
 Field introduced in 21.1.1.
+Allowed in enterprise with any value edition, enterprise with cloud services edition.

 ### Timeouts